dojo/docs/dojo/NodeList-traverse.rst

   dojo.require("dojo.NodeList-traverse");

-  //This code returns the two divs with class "blue" and the div with class "container" in a dojo.NodeList: dojo.query(".text").parents();
+  // This code returns the two divs with class "blue" and the div with class "container" in a dojo.NodeList: dojo.query(".text").parents();

-  //This code returns the one div with class "container" in a dojo.NodeList: dojo.query(".text").parents(".first");
+  // This code returns the one div with class "container" in a dojo.NodeList: dojo.query(".text").parents(".first");

 [ Dojo 1.7 AMD ]